 While we were visiting Mount Vernon last May (in 18th century costume) , my daughter bought this book for me as a Mother's Day present.
 How appropriate!
 If George Washington was the Father of our Country, then surely Martha Washington was the Mother of our Country.

 Since this book was published by the Mount Vernon Ladies' Association, I trusted it would be an excellent source of information.
 At our dialectic history presentation, I portrayed Martha Washington.
 (This was in the days before I had been immersed in 18th century culture at Colonial Williamsburg, so the clothing we wore were definitely costumes!)
 It was quite moving for me to portray her as she received and read letters from her dear husband announcing that he would not be returning home, since he had been assigned Commander-in-Chief of the Continental Army.
-I could relate in a small way, since my husband (and dad) had served in the military and receiving news that they had to leave for military matters was always difficult.
-Yet like Martha Washington, I was supportive of the mission.
+I could relate since I've been a military spouse, and daughter.

 The book is a quick and easy read, with 54 pages, yet they are full of content from historical details to photography of items in museum collections.
 Following are some of my favorite quotes from the primary source documents that are referenced in the book.
 These quotes certainly motivate me as a mother, wife, and woman.